InterStella0/cs2_console_hud/README.md

 ## Cycle Type
 A bind that will select & cycle through binds when all of the bind is set to the same key.

-Example: You have VOIP Volume and Master Volume bind to F5 for down, and F6 for up key, you can click on this bind to select whether to control VOIP Volume OR Master Volume.
+Example: You have VOIP Volume and Master Volume bind to F5 for down, and F6 for up key, you can use this bind (`F13` in this case) to control VOIP Volume OR Master Volume.
 ```json
 {
     "name": "Select Volume Control",